 When used with two inputs, Hash Match implements nine of the ten logical join operations: inner join; left, right, and full outer join; left and right semi and anti semi join; as well as union.
 The Union logical operation does require that the probe input is guaranteed free of duplicates, either because of trusted constraints on the base input data or by use of other operators.
 The algorithm requires at least one equality-based join predicate.
 The Hash Match operator is typically favored when the optimizer has to combine two large and unsorted inputs.
 The alternatives are Nested Loops (best for joining a small data stream with a cheap input), Merge Join (ideal for joining data streams that are sorted by the join key), and Adaptive Join (which can be used when the optimizer finds viable plans for both Nested Loops and Hash Match and wants to postpone the final choice until run time).

 When used with a single input, Hash Match implements aggregation, using the logical operations Aggregate and Partial Aggregate.
-Note that there is no actual difference between Aggregate and Partial Aggregate – the latter is just an alternative name, used when the operator was introduced in the plan as the result of a local-global aggregation optimization.
-It is not known why Microsoft decided to make this appear as a separate logical operation.
-In the rest of this page, I refer to these two operations as [Partial] Aggregate.
-I use the explicit terms Aggregate and Partial Aggregate if I need to refer to just one of them.
+These two logical operations have mostly the same function, but Partial Aggregate uses some unique optimizations that are only possible because it is used in a local-global aggregation pattern.
+In the rest of this page, I use [Partial] Aggregate to refer to the common behavior, and use the explicit terms Aggregate and Partial Aggregate if I refer to just one of them.